Brown-Forman: 20th century

-With the onset of Prohibition in the United States, Brown-Forman was granted one of six national licenses to produce medicinal whiskey.
+With the onset of Prohibition in the United States, in 1920, Brown-Forman was granted one of six national licenses to produce medicinal whiskey.

+21st century

 In 2004, Brown-Forman launched the first brand of low-carb wine in the USA.
 In 2005, the company sold its Lenox division (one of the oldest and most famous manufacturers of fine china in the United States), which had been acquired in 1983, to Department 56 for $160 million.
 The income generated by the sale was distributed to the shareholders in the form of a one time special dividend.